Differences between European and Latin American Spanish translation

 The English word car would translate to coche in Spain, while many Latin American countries would use the word carro.
 In Spain, however, carro might refer to a horse-drawn cart – while in Latin American Spanish, coche is more likely to mean a baby stroller.
 Meanwhile, in Guatemala, coche can refer to a pig – while this varies as cochi or cochino across other countries.
 Used in the wrong context, someone might even mistake you for being rude!
 Therefore, it’s crucial to research your terms to make sure you are using the right one.

 #2.
-Use of pronouns
+Use of Pronouns

-If you came across the word shell, you’d probably decide to use the word concha.
-You need to bear in mind that this term has various meanings, with shell being one of them.
-It can also refer to a type of Mexican sweet bread, but in Argentina, it is used as slang for a woman’s genitalia.
-The same goes for many other Spanish words, which have taken on widely different meanings, due to the geographical and cultural differences.
+However, some examples show that this might not be the best approach.
+If you came across the word Shell, you’d probably decide to use the phrase concha.
+You need to bear in mind that this term has various meanings (Shell being one of them).
+It can also refer to a type of Mexican sweet bread.
+(In Argentina, it is used as slang for a woman’s genitalia.)
+The same goes for many other Spanish words, which have taken on widely different meanings due to geographical and cultural differences.

 There are many ways in which wrong translation can hurt your business, so you need to pay attention when localizing your content.

 Now that we understand the challenges of working with Spanish, how can we be sure to get it right?